mozilla/addon-sdk/packages/api-utils/docs/loader.md

 - `options.line` Defining a line number to start count from in stack traces.
   Defaults to 1.
 - `options.version` Defining a version of JS used, defaults to '1.8'.

+    // Load script from the given location to a given sandbox: evaluate(sandbox, 'resource://path/to/script.js')

+    // Evaluate `code` as if it was from `foo/bar.js`: evaluate(sandbox, 'foo/bar.js', {
+      source: code,
+      version: '1.7'
+      // You could also use other optinos described above.
+    })

 ## Require